 |Graduate students (must provide proof of enrollment):||$325 standard registration or $75 per day|

 |Group Discount (3 or more colleagues):||10% off rate per person

 |Scholarships and Financial Aid are available to qualified candidates||Please inquire|

+Registration fees are not a charitable donation to the Healthcare Foundation at Glendale Adventist Medical Center.
 The Healthcare Foundation at Glendale Adventist Medical Center has graciously provided supportive resources that enable participants to register for the Emerging Tools for Innovative Providers Conference.
 To register, please click on the link below.
 Depending on your browser, a new window, tab or page will open requesting information and providing instructions.